Kenneth Bressett: Post-Red Book Work (2018-present)

 Bressett retired from full-time editing in 2018 and is now listed as “editor emeritus”.
 In 2021, he released A Penny Saved: R.S.
-Yeoman and His Remarkable Red Book, an in-depth look at the history behind A Guide Book of United States Coins.
+Yeoman and His Remarkable Red Book, an in-depth look at the history behind A Guide Book of United States Coins which also featured a chapter which serves as a memoir.

 In March 2022, Bressett released a new book, Bible Lore and the Eternal Flame.
 At the National Money Show in Colorado Springs that same month, his collection of ancient and British coins was auctioned off.
+He celebrated his 75th (Diamond) anniversary as a member of the ANA in September 2022.